secretstartups/handbook/leadership/biggest-risks/index.html.md

 **COVID-19 and impact of a pandemic:**

-As a remote first company, we have the tools and culture to work from home and be productive during this unprecendent time of COVID-19.
+As a remote first company, we have the tools and culture to work from home and be productive during this unprecedented time of COVID-19.

 Here are the things we can do at GitLab counter this risk:
 - Empower our team members to [take care of themselves and their family](/handbook/total-rewards/benefits/covid-19/#covid-19-medical-leave-policy) so we keep them safe